argoproj/argo-cd/docs/getting_started/first_steps.md

 ### Using a Load balancer

+!!! warning
+    While a Load Balancer is a very easy method to use for exposing Argo CD, we suggest you only employ it for local clusters, product demos and proof-of-concept scenarios.
+It also opens your Argo CD installation to the whole world.
+Make sure that you  have a firewall and/or [extra security constraints](../operations/security.md) and know how users will access Argo CD.

-A quick way to expose Argo CD to the whole world is to simply convert the existing ClusterIP service to a Loadbalancer one.
+A quick way to expose Argo CD to the whole world is to simply convert the existing ClusterIP service to a Loadbalancer one if your Kubernetes cluster supports LoadBalancer services.
+This is true for most cloud platforms, but many bare-metal clusters do not support this out of the box.

+If you know that you have access to LoadBalancer services in your cluster you can execute the following:

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'